Making Healthcare Human Again

 We recommend checking with your HSA/FSA administrator or a qualified tax advisor to confirm whether your membership qualifies.

-Our approach focuses on caring for the whole person—not just individual symptoms.
-We take time to understand each patient’s lifestyle, nutrition, stress levels, and overall health goals.
+Our approach focuses on caring for the whole person, not just isolated symptoms or diagnoses.
+We take time to understand each patient’s lifestyle, nutrition, stress levels, medical history, and overall health goals to better support long-term wellness.

-Care plans may incorporate preventive care, lifestyle and nutrition guidance, stress management strategies, and evidence-based treatments tailored to each individual.
-This personalized, whole-person approach supports long-term health and sustainable wellness.
+Care plans may include preventive care, wellness support, nutrition and lifestyle guidance, stress management strategies, and evidence-based treatment options tailored to the individual.

 No. Vaccinations are not required for children to become patients at Lowcountry Wellness Center.